NexPlayer/Android-SDK/advanced.md

 |-------|----------------|
 | strEngineLibName | The relevant engine library name as a string. |
 | cachFolder | The folder to be used for the cache, as a string. |

-#### static native int initManagerMulti (Object nexPlayerHandle, String strEngineLibName, String cachFolder) [static]

-Internal use only.
-Please do not use.

 ### NexStatisticsMonitor.HttpStatisticsMetric Enum Reference